 Drive down costs, lead time and quality issues in design, manufacturing and the supply chain

-Drive innovation towards the creation of the connected ship and the connected fleet
+Drive innovation toward the creation of the connected ship and the connected fleet

 Develop new services to increase ship availability and effectiveness in operations.

 There is only one way that shipbuilders can rise to all these challenges: by embracing digital reinvention.
-In Accenture’s view, the way forward is to apply Industry X.0 to power their progress to the long-heralded "digital shipbuilder."
-This paper describes how shipbuilders can navigate this journey—and create the industry’s digitally-enabled future.
+In Accenture’s view, the way forward is to apply Industry X.0 to power their progress to be the digital leader in the industry.
+This paper describes how shipbuilders can navigate this journey and create the industry’s digitally-enabled future.

 While the concept of the digital shipbuilder has been discussed for several years, many shipbuilders have struggled to grasp what it means.
 This is now changing, as global players begin to turn the vision into reality.

 Why has the industry’s digital advance been so gradual?
 For several reasons.
-Often, enthusiasm for digital technologies’ potential is undermined by a lack of clarity on the business outcomes.
-Cultural barriers are a further issue: the industry’s largely traditional manufacturing mindset can conflict with new digitally-enabled ways of working and deter digital talent from joining.
+Often, enthusiasm for digital technology is undermined by a lack of clarity on the business outcomes and generating funds to invest in digital capability can be challenging.
+Cultural barriers are a further issue: the industry’s largely traditional manufacturing mindset can conflict with new digitally—enabled ways of working and deter digital talent from joining.

 However, all of these barriers can be overcome.
 Across the industry, preconceptions and ways of working are being challenged by the ready availability of low-cost, commoditized digital products and connectivity.
-And the impacts of digital are being amplified by advances in big data and analytics, intelligent automation and an increasingly liquid workforce.
+And the impacts of digital are being amplified by advances in big data and analytics, intelligent automation and a more flexible workforce.
 Together, these trends mean digital reinvention is an increasingly realistic option for shipbuilders worldwide.